slugbyte/lackluster.nvim/README.md

 # lackluster
-> a delightful mostly grayscale colorscheme thats soft on the eyes, and supports heaps of plugins
+> a delightful mostly grayscale colorscheme thats soft on the eyes, and supports heaps of neovim plugins

 ![a screenshot of neovim with the lackluster colorscheme](https://raw.githubusercontent.com/slugbyte/lackluster.nvim/main/asset/img/lackluster.png)